 No matter how much you snowboard, a snow jacket is going to take a lot of abuse.
 You need yours to perform well during changing weather conditions and also be able to hold up well to the general wear-and-tear that comes over the course of a season.

 Jackets can also be expensive, so you want any option you choose to last for a long time.
 This is why durability is so important.

 A jacket’s durability often comes down to its materials.
 You want to make sure the jacket you choose is built with high-quality materials so that it doesn’t rip or tear easily.

-You should also look for features such as thick zippers, strong buttons, and thick drawcords that will be able to perform through constant use.
-Most reputable snowboard brands have a focus on durability and some even offer warranties.
+You should also look for features such as thick zippers, strong buttons, and thick drawcords that will perform through constant use.
+Most reputable snowboard brands have a focus on durability, and some even offer warranties.